 Catriona Whitfield DL, Helmsdale

 Catriona was appointed Deputy Lieutenant in 2020.
 Catriona read law at Edinburgh University and subsequently qualified as a chartered accountant.
-She currently serves on a number of Tribunal panels and boards as well as running a small business together with her husband, John.
+She worked in the investigatory and financial regulatory areas of the accountancy profession, and subsequently ran a small business in the tourism sector.
+Catriona currently serves on a number of tribunal panels and boards.
+She and her husband John live in East Sutherland and have one grown up son.

 Clerk to the Lieutenancy